Every year, thousands of people from all over the world move to London.

-Chapter 1: Understand London’s Urban Structure
+Understanding London’s Urban Structure

-Zone 1 and zone 2 is what we call “Central London.”
+Zone 1 and Zone 2 are what we call “Central London.”

-And, the further you go into zones, the further you are from Central London.
+Every zone after Zone 1 is like adding layers to the “ring,” and the further you go into zones, the further you are from Central London.

 There is no such thing as the best place to live in London, as there are many different areas and many exciting things to do as a Londoner.